 Rapa Nui, better known as Easter Island, is a Chilean island in Polynesia.
-The entire island was named an official UNESCO World Heritage Site in 1995 and most of the area belongs to Rapa Nui National Park.
-The island is covered in beautiful grassy hills and old volcanoes, but did you know the treeless island used to be a tropical forest?
+The entire island has been an official UNESCO World Heritage Site since 1995 and most of the area belongs to Rapa Nui National Park.
+The island consists of beautiful grassy hills and old volcanoes, but did you know the treeless island used to be a tropical forest?
 I’ve done some ‘serious’ internet research and collected 5 facts about Rapa Nui!

 Rapa Nui is best known for its 887 mysterious monolithic figures called Maoi (Ma’oi).
-Each maoi is thought to represent the deceased ancestral head of a family.
-The iconic statues are usually depicted as enormous stone heads, but a 2012 excavation revealed that those heads actually have bodies, hidden in the soil.
-Over time, many maoi became partially buried in the ground.
+Each maoi likely represents the deceased ancestral head of a family.
+Most people think that the iconic statues are enormous stone heads, but an excavation in 2012 revealed that those heads actually have bodies, hidden in the soil.
+Over time, many Maoi became partially buried in the ground.
 Some of the statues have large torsos attached to the head, while others have a complete body (carved in a kneeling position).

 2. Extinct Volcanoes

-Nowadays, Rapa Nui is characterised by green plains and grassy hills.
+Nowadays, Rapa Nui’s landscape mostly consists of green plains and grassy hills.
 This landscape, however, is the result of a relatively recent transformation.
-Rapa Nui used to be covered with several species of trees, including large palm trees.
+Rapa Nui used to be home to several species of trees, including large palm trees.
 Human activity, the introduction of the Polynesian rat (who probably hitchhiked along with the first human settlers), and overpopulation eventually led to complete deforestation.
 The native inhabitants of Rapa Nui lacked natural resources and became severely weakened.
 The population dropped from about 15,000 to 2500 over the course of the 18th century.
 The introduction of European diseases and Peruvian enslavement later brought numbers to an extreme low: 111 inhabitants in 1877.

 Rapa Nui was first named ‘Easter Island’ when the first recorded European explorer, Jacob Roggeveen, arrived on the island on April 5, 1722: Easter Sunday.
-Before that, the island was named ‘Rapa Nui’ (Great Rapa) by Tahitian sailors.
+Before that, Tahitian sailors called the island ‘Rapa Nui’ (Great Rapa).
 They named the island after a similar Polynesian island called ‘Rapa Iti’, which means ‘Little Rapa’.
 Older known names of the island are ‘Te Pito o Te Henua’ (The Center of the World) and ‘Mata-Ki-Te-Rani’ (Eyes Looking at Heaven).

 5. Threat of Climate Change